avamsykiran/SpringReactive_06Sep21_13Sep21_09001100/README.md

                                                                     and until the the ui has to wait...

-        Reactive Programming (Evetn Driven + Asynchronous) way of doing it
+        Reactive Programming (Event Driven + Asynchronous) way of doing it
         ------------------------------------------------------------
         1000 records in a database
                 DAO      to retrive all data